shurik179/yozh/docs/assembly/final.rst

 This is it!
 ===========
-Your robot is now ready.
-Check the User Guide to start using and programming your Yozh!
+Your robot is now complete.
+Check the User Guide to start  programming and using your Yozh!